godotengine/godot-website/collections/_article/godot-showcase-dogwalk.md

 </style>

 Today we want to showcase a very special project.
 Most of you already know about it since it is really hard to go around any Godot space without finding people excited about Dogwalk.
-So if somehow you didn't know about the project or you still haven't been captivated by their [video blogs](https://www.youtube.com/watch?v=c4zP1sUgt6I&list=PLav47HAVZMjkxzzLDqYpTCosbsWjosUN0) over at YouTube, you are in for a treat! <strong class="julien">Julien</strong> and <strong class="simon">Simon</strong> from the [Blender Studio](https://studio.blender.org) team tell us about their experience developing their first Godot game: Dogwalk.
+So if somehow you didn't know about the project or you still haven't been captivated by their [video blogs](https://www.youtube.com/watch?v=c4zP1sUgt6I&list=PLav47HAVZMjkxzzLDqYpTCosbsWjosUN0) over at YouTube, you are in for a treat! <strong class="julien">Julien Kaspar</strong> and <strong class="simon">Simon Thommes</strong> from the [Blender Studio](https://studio.blender.org) team tell us about their experience developing their first Godot game: Dogwalk.

 The game is already out on [Steam](https://store.steampowered.com/app/3775050/DOGWALK/), [Itch.io](https://blenderstudio.itch.io/dogwalk), and you can also get the project files with tons of extras from [their website](https://studio.blender.org/projects/dogwalk/).